bl4dee/CS2-Sticker-Downloader/README.md

 - **No Reverse Engineering**: No unauthorized access or data extraction is performed
 - **Respectful Usage**: Rate limiting ensures we don't overwhelm source servers

-**Disclaimer**: This project is not affiliated with Valve Corporation.
-Counter-Strike and CS2 are trademarks of Valve Corporation.

 ## Contributing